Table of authorities: Points and Authorities

 In four states: Illinois, Oklahoma, Kentucky and Kansas, the state courts have different formatting requirements than the other states.
 These states require a table of "Points and Authorities", which is a mixing together of the table of contents and table of authorities.
 In this format, the authorities are listed under each issue presented for review.
 A table of points and authorities serves as a table of contents for the argument section of a brief, followed by a list of the cases and statutes upon which the brief relies.

 Some states require the authorities that appear in each section of the document to be listed in the order in which they appear.
-Another variation, for example, required by the Supreme Court of Illinois, is that the "Cases shall be cited as near as may be in the order of their of their importance."
+Another variation, for example, required by the Supreme Court of Illinois, is that the "Cases shall be cited as near as may be in the order of their importance."

 The First and Eleventh District Courts of Appeals in Ohio require that under each issue presented for review, the brief shall list alphabetically, in a further indented subparagraph, the cases cited in support of the issue, followed by a list of the statutes, rules, and other authorities cited in support of the issue.

 Here's an example of a table of points and authorities, in which the authorities are listed in the order in which they appear in the document, under each section of the table of contents: